Health Feature Articles

 or sugar can keep you awake.
 Liquids can cause you to

-have to get up in the night.
+have to get up to use the bathroom during the night.

 - Exercise has been found to be beneficial for sleep,